Phread420/tornado_bigquery/Notes.md

 Costs end up under the 1TB-query-per-month, 10GB-storage-per-month free tier limits.

-## How to recreate the privacyexplorer.tornado_transactions dataset
+## How to recreate the tornado_transactions dataset

+Download, install, and configure the bq command-line tool from Google.

+Create a tornado_transactions dataset.

 On the command line, using the bq tool, create the tornadocontracts, traces, and transactions tables: